 Your Cleveland Steel Tool Ironworker has been shipped with a punch and die installed within the punch station.
 Punches and dies are wearing parts and will need to be maintained or replaced over time.
-Refer page 24 for removal and replacement instructions.
+Refer to the Maintenance section for removal and replacement instructions.
 When changing the punch and die during typical operation please observe the following steps: